YouCongress MCP Tools

 quotes_verify any user

-Verify a quote.
+Verify that a quote itself is authentic (really said, accurately transcribed).
 Requires: opinion_id, status, comment, model.

 Votes